kevinpiac/vue2-firebase-boilerplate/README.md

 ## Description

-This is a light Vuejs 2 + 🔥 Firebase boilerplate for making small to large scale web apps.
+This is a light Vuejs 2 + 🔥 Firebase boilerplate for making medium to large web apps.

 Project structure is inspired by a year of experiments using VueJS and the fantastic work of [petervmeijgaard](https://github.com/petervmeijgaard/vue-2-boilerplate).